invoiceninja/invoiceninja.github.io/source/docs/modules.md

 # Modules

 <x-info>
-You can hide modules you don't plan to use on Settings > Account Management > Enabled Modules.
+By default, all supported modules are enabled, if you know you won't be using some features you can disable them on -Settings > Account Management > Enabled Modules.
 </x-info>

 - [Clients](/docs/clients)